avocado-framework-tests/avocado-misc-tests/io/disk/bonnie.py.data/Readme.txt

 so one has to pass following parameter in the yaml file

-disk: disk name on which test will run
+disk: disk name on which test will run, sdx or mpatha or by-id scsi-xxxx etc
 dir: /mnt (disk mounted on some dir. say /mnt here)
 uid-to-use: root (user name or it UUID, here it is name i,e root)
 number-to-stat: 10:0:0:2:8192 (Number of files to create file test)